velipso/auntflora/README.md

 Port of [_Aunt Flora's Mansion_](https://w.itch.io/aunt-floras-mansion) to Game Boy Advance.

 _Aunt Flora's Mansion_ is a cute [PuzzleScript](https://www.puzzlescript.net/) game made by [anna anthropy](https://w.itch.io/).
-I thought it would be fun to port it to the GBA (with permission), so more people are exposed to the game, and as a hackable project for others.
+We thought it would be fun to port it to the GBA (with permission), so more people are exposed to the game, and as a hackable project for others.

 Enjoy!